 - Identify which ones light you up and keep you in your zone of joy.

 - Do research to see which skills you can leverage to make money.

 - Experiment to see how you can combine your skills.

+The Vision Book I created is a fantastic tool to help with this type of reflection!
 Remember that not all your skills and interests need to be monetized.
 There are other ways you can include them into your branding by weaving it through your content.

 Find a Niche Audience

 If finding a niche based on your skills proves difficult, you can create a niche brand based on your audience.

 Some niche industries are very saturated.
 For example, there seems to be a mindset coach everywhere you look.

 If you are passionate about mindset work and feel like you can’t do it because there are so many, choose a niche audience instead.